mcadac/linux/commands.md

     **sudo netstat -lnpt | grep "puerto**

-2. Show what is the port a service.
+2. Show what is the service's port.

     **ps aux | grep "servicio"**